|Date of Birth||20 September 1975, Rome, Lazio, Italy|

 |Height||5' 6" (1.68 m)|

 Mini Bio (1)

-Asia Argento was born into a family of actors and filmmakers, and she is one of the most sought-after actresses of the moment.
+Asia Argento was born in Rome, Italy, into a family of actors and filmmakers, both occupations which she has herself pursued.
 She made her debut when she was only nine years old in Sergio Citti's Sogni e bisogni (1985).
 In 1988 she had the leading role in Cristina Comencini's first film, Zoo (1988), and was part of the cast of The Church (1989), directed by Michele Soavi.
-The following year she played Nanni Moretti's daughter in Red Lob (1989) (also directed by Moretti).
+The following year she played Nanni Moretti's daughter in Red Wood Pigeon (1989) (also directed by Moretti).

 It was with Close Friends (1992), written and directed by Michele Placido, that Asia's career really took off and she was able to move on from playing very young girls to more mature, complex roles.
 The movie was well-received at the Cannes International Film Festival.
 In Trauma (1993), she worked for the first time with her father, famed Italian horror director Dario Argento (her mother is one of Argento's favorite actresses, Daria Nicolodi, playing an anorexic girl in search of her parents' killer.
 The Phantom of the Opera (1998) is the third film she has made with her father, the others being Trauma (1993) (filmed in the US) and The Stendhal Syndrome (1996).